ikt32/scripts-updates/5-ctm-readme.md

 This is why `IdleRPM` and `RevLimitRPM` are required in the configuration files in order to make a calculation of power.
 While there are no gameplay impacts if these values miss, the script can't calculate out the output power.
-\[Citation needed\]

 The game lacks any definition of real engine speed, and it cannot be deduced from gearing data alone.
 Power figures (horsepower and kilowatts) thus rely on the `IdleRPM` and `RevLimitRPM` being defined in the configuration files.

 Numbers displayed in-game are measured at the wheel.
-These numbers are affected by throttle input, terrain, engine mod level and the presence of the turbo mod.
+These numbers are affected by throttle input, terrain, how much the wheel sinks into the terrain, engine tuning level, and the presence of the turbo mod.
 Additionally, scripts that alter power also affect this final torque.

-### Further performance impact

 ## Data logging